Karrigan Bludworth

 Intro

-I believe my job as a counselor is to be a guiding hand on the therapeutic journey that requires vulnerability, bravery, and self-compassion.
-It is a beautiful thing to take the time and energy to invest in yourself in this busy life, but it can feel overwhelming and even scary at times.
-I invite and encourage you to take the first step to reach out, so I can help you be the person you want to be, determined by no one else but yourself.
-We will collaborate together to define goals, adapt when needed, and celebrate progress.
-I strive to do this by approaching each client with nonjudgmental curiosity, kindness, and warmth with a touch of humor and challenge.
+I believe my job as a counselor is to create a space where you as the client feel seen, heard, and welcome every time you step into the therapeutic space.
+This journey requires vulnerability, commitment, bravery, accountability, and self-compassion that I am here to support you through.
+I want to welcome people from all backgrounds and remain humble by understanding each client is unique with their own story.
+I encourage you to invest in yourself and take the steps to create the life you want, determined by no one but yourself.
+We will collaborate together to define goals, adapt when necessary, and celebrate progress.
+I strive to do this with an approach of nonjudgmental curiosity, gentleness, authenticity, and warmth with a touch of humor and challenge.

 Education